Skip to content

 output: FINAL_REPORT

-In graph mode, lint-review, security-review, and docs-review run in parallel since they have no dependencies on each other.
+In graph mode, lint_review, security_review, and docs_review run in parallel since they have no dependencies on each other.

 Inline Nested Agent